-Every company owner wants to grow sales and profits, but the first order of business — whatever it is that your business does — is to calculate your break-even point.
-The break-even point in economics is the point where the total cost and total revenue is equal or “even”.
+Every company owner wants to grow sales and increase profits, but the first order of business — whatever it is that your business does — is to calculate your break-even point.
+In economics, the break-even point is where the total costs and total revenue are equal or even.

 The break-even analysis formula

-- Fixed costs are stated in total dollars, and it’s important to avoid looking at fixed costs on a per unit basis.
-To calculate break even, you need to cover all of your fixed costs, regardless of the number of units sold
+- Fixed costs are stated in total dollars, and it’s important to avoid looking at fixed costs on a per-unit basis.
+To calculate the break-even point, you need to cover all of your fixed costs

-- Profit is set to zero, so that the formula provides the level of sales that covers all costs (variable and fixed), and generates $0 in profit.
+- This formula provides the level of sales that covers all costs (variable and fixed) but that generates $0 in profit.
 So to be successful, you’ll have to go above and beyond this point

-You can think about break-even point in terms of the number of units you need to sell, or as the total amount of revenue that your sales need to bring into the company.
+You can think about your break-even point in terms of the number of units you need to sell or as the total amount of revenue that your sales need to bring into the company.

 Why break-even analysis is important